-- 28. The cash flows associated with extraordinary items should be classified as arising from operating, investing or financing activities as appropriate and separately disclosed. - 29.
-The cash flows associated with extraordinary items are disclosed separately as arising from operating, investing or financing activities in the cash flow statement, to enable users to understand their nature and effect on the present and future cash flows of the enterprise.
+28. The cash flows associated with extraordinary items should be classified as arising from operating, investing or financing activities as appropriate and separately disclosed.

+29. The cash flows associated with extraordinary items are disclosed separately as arising from operating, investing or financing activities in the cash flow statement, to enable users to understand their nature and effect on the present and future cash flows of the enterprise.
 These disclosures are in addition to the separate disclosures of the nature and amount of extraordinary items required by Accounting Standard (AS) 5, Net Profit or Loss for the Period, Prior Period Items and Changes in Accounting Policies.

-Interest and Dividends
+Interest, Dividend and Distribution to Partners Dividends

-- 30. Cash flows from interest and dividends received and paid should each be disclosed separately.
+30. Cash flows from interest and dividends received, and interest paid and distribution to partners' paid should each be disclosed separately.
 Cash flows arising from interest paid and interest and dividends received in the case of a financial enterprise should be classified as cash flows arising from operating activities.
-In the case of other enterprises, cash flows arising from interest paid should be classified as cash flows from financing activities while interest and dividends received should be classified as cash flows from investing activities.
-Dividends paid should be classified as cash flows from financing activities. - 31.
-The total amount of interest paid during the period is disclosed in the cash flow statement whether it has been recognised as an expense in the statement of profit and loss or capitalised in accordance with Accounting Standard (AS) 16, Borrowing Costs. - 32.
-Interest paid and interest and dividends received are usually classified as operating cash flows for a financial enterprise.
+In the case of other enterprises, cash flows arising from interest paid should be classified as cash flows arising from interest paid should be classified as cash flows from financing activities while interest and dividends received should be classified as cash flows from investing activities.
+Distribution to partners-Dividends paid should be classified as cash flows from financing activities.

+31. The total amount of interest paid during the period is disclosed in the cash flow statement whether it has been recognised as an expense in the statement of profit and loss or capitalised in accordance with Accounting Standard (AS) 16, Borrowing Costs.

+32. Interest paid and interest and dividends received are usually classified as operating cash flows for a financial enterprise.
 However, there is no consensus on the classification of these cash flows for other enterprises.
 Some argue that interest paid and interest and dividends received may be classified as operating cash flows because they enter into the determination of net profit or loss.
-However, it is more appropriate that interest paid and interest and dividends received are classified as financing cash flows and investing cash flows respectively, because they are cost of obtaining financial resources or returns on investments. - 33.
-Some argue that dividends paid may be classified as a component of cash flows from operating activities in order to assist users to determine the ability of an enterprise to pay dividends out of operating cash flows.
-However, it is considered more appropriate that dividends paid should be classified as cash flows from financing activities because they are cost of obtaining financial resources.
+However, it is more appropriate that interest paid and interest and dividends received are classified as financing cash flows and investing cash flows respectively, because they are cost of obtaining financial resources or returns on investments.

+33. Some argue that distribution to partners-dividends paid may be classified as a component of cash flows from operating activities in order to assist users to determine the ability of an enterprise to pay\distribute to partners-dividends out of operating cash flows.
+However, it is considered more appropriate thatdistribution to partners dividends paid should be classified as cash flows from financing activities because they are cost of obtaining financial resources.